realityforge/planet_quake/docs/games.md

 Configurable vote options based on roles.

 ### USE_REFEREE_CMDS
-allow referees to freeze players/TODO: rebalance teams
+Allow referees to freeze players/TODO: rebalance teams

 ### USE_GAME_FREEZETAG
 Freezing a player like freeze tag with `\freeze` in the console.
 TODO: freeze when player dies, optional unfreeze with partial health or gib/respawn when unfrozen.
 TODO: referee only, add freezing to game dynamics.
 TODO: add map triggers to freeze.
 TODO: treat frozen player like spectator.